How to Choose Fruit Trees to Plant: Climate, Varieties & More

 Trees listen for the signal that winter has arrived.
 They rely on “chill hours”, or vernalization, to break dormancy.
 Chill hours occur when the temperature stays between 32°-45°F. The hormone responsible for dormancy breaks down in this range, allowing buds to develop into flowers or foliage when the weather warms up in late winter.
 These hours are cumulative and need not be continuous.
 Interestingly, temperatures below 32°F are ineffective and do not count.
 Daytime temperatures above sixty degrees during this period may be subtracted and negatively affect the cumulative total.

-- Apples – Anna, Low Chill multi-graft, Dorsett and Sundowner
+- Apples – Anna, Dorsett and Sundowner

 - Apricots – Gold Kist or Katy